hh-programming-2/programming-2/README.md

 ## 📑 Using sources of information

 Programming problems often have ready-made or partial solutions available across the Internet, from forums to tutorials.
-In the worst case, you might find a solution that works for your problem but don't fully understand what the code does or why it solves the issue.
+In the worst case, you might find a solution that works for your problem, but don't fully understand what the code does or why it solves the issue.
 In professional software development, this can lead to potentially serious consequences.

 Using online sources and drawing inspiration from them is allowed and encouraged, but you must not simply copy solutions; you need to understand how your code works.
 Additionally, especially since this is a university course, you are required to cite your sources when you borrow code, for example, from StackOverflow.
 An appropriate citation could be the webpage URL as a Java comment alongside the borrowed code, or another type of reference compliant with the source’s terms of use.